 The chain is probably one of the more neglected areas on an ATV.
 People just never seem to think about cleaning them.
 Like the manual suggest, I have always used kerosene to clean the chain because I have never really found a cleaner made specifically for a chain.
 Since the chain is an o-ring chain and contains rubber o-rings on each of the links you have to be careful what you clean it with to avoid destroying them.

 As far as lubrication, don’t use oil on the chain.
-I have seen people use regular oil and it ends up slinging off on it is all over 4 wheeler after a few minutes of riding.
-I use chain wax which is available by several manufacturers including Maxima and Bel-ray.
+I have seen people use regular oil, and it ends up slinging everywhere after a few minutes of riding.
+I use chain wax which is available by several manufacturers including Maxima and Bel-Ray.
 The wax dries and stays on the chain and lubricates the chain and sprocket, keeping wear at a normal rate.
 Don’t let the dirt and sand accumulate and wear your chain and sprockets out, keep the chain clean!

 That covers the basics of maintenance that you will have to do to your Yamaha Banshee.
 It is mostly just cleaning that you should be doing to any other ATV.
 As with any other quad, you should also keep it washed to prevent rust and to prevent dirt from working its way into bearings.

-One thing that I can suggest is almost a must have.
-If you own a Banshee and don’t own a Clymer’s manual, you need to purchase one.
+One last thing that I can suggest is almost a must-have: If you own a Banshee and don’t own a Clymer’s manual, you need to purchase one.
 For the relative low cost, this book will pay for itself many times over.
-The dealership charges high labor rates, and this book gives you step by step instructions and pictures of how to completely rebuild anything on a Banshee.
+The dealership charges high labor rates, and this book gives you step-by-step instructions and pictures of how to completely rebuild anything on a Banshee.